esteinig/machine/docs/setup.md

 ## Virtual Environments

-`remember to enter your environment before you do anything on the terminal`

 Miniconda is a robust package and environment manager.
 When you are working on multiple projects, you should keep your dependencies separate for each project, so you do not enter dependency hell.
 Practically, this means when you start your `Git Bash` console, the first thing for this course is to create a new environment (with `Python`) and then activate it (to enter the environment).
 You can always leave the enironment by pressing `Ctrl+A+D` or as follows:

 ```bash